Auckland South Corrections Facility Performance Report

 ASCF is not included in the Industry, Treatment and Learning (ITL) Performance Table because ASCF is required to report on outcomes rather than performance indicators relating to the delivery of ITL programmes.

 How ASCF is structured

 ASCF is a high security men’s prison located at Wiri in Auckland.
-It is the newest men’s prison in New Zealand and received its first prisoners in May 2015.
+It received its first prisoners in May 2015.

 The Department of Corrections has contracted SecureFuture (a Public Private Partnership) to design, build, finance, operate and maintain ASCF.

 SecureFuture subcontracted Fletcher Construction to design and construct ASCF, and has subcontracted Serco to operate the prison.

 ASCF forms part of Corrections’ prison estate, but will be privately operated by Serco for a period of 25 years.
 Spotless Facility Services is subcontracted to Serco to maintain the prison facility.

 The prison was built by Fletcher Construction between 2012 and 2015 and at the time was the largest construction project in New Zealand.
 ASCF currently has the second highest prison population in the country.